-I am an associate professor of Management and Organizations at New York University’s Stern School of Business.
+I am a Professor of Management and Organizations at New York University’s Stern School of Business.

 My Approach to Ethical Systems:

 My research investigates the psychology of justice, particularly (though not exclusively) in organizational contexts.
 As such, I address questions such as how people (e.g., employees) evaluate justice, why they care about justice, and their attitudinal and behavioral reactions to justice.

 Most recently, I have also begun to explore factors that shape whether people treat others fairly.
 One of the key themes of my work is that although people care deeply about justice, there is great variation in how people evaluate what is just or unjust and thus there is great variation in people’s justice-based reactions and behavior.
 This poses significant challenges for creating organizational and other social systems that fulfill people’s desires and expectations for justice.

 Interestingly, I find that many common characteristics of organizations and groups exacerbate these differences among people’s justice judgments and actions.
 As such, typical and sometimes well-intentioned features of organizational and group life can act as obstacles to creating systems that will be broadly regarded as fair.

 My perspective on ethical systems is profoundly shaped by my research on justice.
 My work highlights the challenges of creating more ethical social systems.
 At the same time, it suggests factors that may help overcome those challenges.

 My Ethical Systems Research Page: Fairness

 - When data dooms your company, USA Today (2015)